-You should normally have a minimum of a second-class honours degree in mathematics or in a subject with a high mathematical content.
+You should normally have a minimum of a 2.2 honours degree in mathematics or a 2.1 honours degree in a subject with a high mathematical content.
 Whatever your background, you should assess your suitability for this diploma course by completing our diagnostic quiz.

 If you are new to postgraduate study in mathematics you are advised to start with a single module: either the applied mathematics module Calculus of variations and advanced calculus (M820) or the pure mathematics module Analytic number theory I(M823).